-Pupils learn individually, in pairs and through group work as appropriate.
-There will be two one hour lessons a week, which includes investigative tasks, re-enactments and role-play, with pupils working in their form groups.
+Individual, pairs and group work as appropriate, 1×1 hour lesson a week, which includes investigative tasks, re-enactments and role-play.
+You work in form groups.

-Each pupil will be expected to use the internet and the Claires Court 'hub' when appropriate.
-The 'hub' provides access to tools, tasks and support materials to enable our pupils to undertake individual or collaborative work when appropriate, both in class by means of Chromebooks, and at home on their own devices.
+You will be expected to work online using Google Classroom, supported by the Claires Court 'Hub'.
+This will provide you with access to tools, tasks and support materials to enable you to undertake individual or collaborative work when appropriate, both in class by means of chromebooks, and at home on your own devices.